New invariants for virtual knots via spanning surfaces: Twin Seifert surfaces for links in thickened surfaces

 \begin{proposition} Let $L$ and $V$ be as above.
 Assume that another Seifert surface $V'$ is obtained from $V$ by a surgery along an embedded 1-handle in $\mathcal F$.
 Then any Seifert matrix associated with $V$ is $S$-equivalent to that associated with $V'$.
-Therefore, the $d$-th Alexander polynomial defined by each represents the same balance class. \end{proposition}
+Therefore, the $d$-th Alexander polynomial defined by each represents the same balance class.
+Furthermore, the zeroth Alexander polynomial is well-defined up to multiplication by $t^n$ for $n \in \Z$. \end{proposition}

 The proof is a natural generalization of the analogous result for classical links; see \cite{Levinesimp, LevineAct, Murasugi, Trotter}.

 \begin{example} Let $L$ be a link in a thickened surface and let $U$ and $V$ be Seifert surfaces for $L$.
 In general, the Alexander polynomials defined by $U$ and $V$ are not balanced equivalent.
 Indeed, let $U$ be a disc in $T^2\x\{0\}\subset T^2\x[-1,1]$, and let $L :=\partial U$.
 Then $L$ is the trivial knot in $T^2\x[-1,1]$.
 Let